About The Community Law Project

-Ms. Cervantes joined CLP in the summer of 2018 after over ten year of experience working with Native American students.
+Ms. Cervantes joined CLP in the summer of 2018 after over ten years of experience working with Native American students.
 She serves as the primary coordinator for the program.
-She coordinates Spanish-speaking interpreters, outreach and networking activities, and the planning of workshops and community education events.
+Ms. Cervantes coordinates Spanish-speaking interpreters, outreach and networking events, and plans workshops and community education events.
 Presently, she works with University of California San Diego—Extension pre-college programs helping prepare students for college and the professional field.
 Before working at Cal Western, she volunteered for a non-profit organization in San Diego that specializes in Landlord/Tenant disputes.
-In addition, she has also volunteered with a prominent Bay Area non-profit in one of the busiest immigration departments in the region.
+Additionally, she has also volunteered with a prominent Bay Area non-profit in one of the busiest immigration departments in the region.
 Ms. Cervantes received her bachelor’s degree from the University of California, Berkeley in Political Science with a minor in English.
 She is also working toward becoming a certified court interpreter in California.

 To contact Ms. Cervantes, please e-mail her at email@example.com